Dpatronas/CSE13s/asgn7/README.md

 	•CC = clang specified

 	•make clean 	removes all files that compiler generated.
-	•make valgrind 	will generate a valgrind report of memory usage •make all 		builds the program
+	•make all 		builds the program

 	•make infer 	generates a report of memory usage and errors